This first version of our user portal provides access to two datasets with notebooks which enable exploration of the data.

 This notebook presents a Keyword Analysis tool to analyse words in a collection of corpora and identify whether certain words are over or under-represented in a particular corpus compared to their representation in the other corpora.

 This notebook presents a tool to identify similar documents in your corpus and decide whether to keep them in the corpus or to remove them.
+See this blog post for more details.

 Language Technology and Data Analysis Laboratory (LADAL)